-Pediocactus is a genus of cacti that includes some of the most miniature cacti in the United States, mainly growing in north Arizona and Utah.
-Eight of the nine species are rare, and most occur in very localized areas, sometimes just a few square miles.
-Pediocactus simpsonii is the most widespread and extremely cold hardy.
+Pediocactus is a genus of cacti that includes some of the smallest cacti in the United States, mainly growing in northern Arizona and Utah.
+Eight of the nine species are rare, and most occur in very localized areas, often confined to just a few square miles.
+Pediocactus simpsonii is the most widespread and extremely cold-hardy.

-The generic name comes from the Greek "pedion," meaning "plain," after the Great Plains of the United States, where the plants are found.
-The species are referred to as Hedgehog Cacti, though that name is also applied to Echinocereus and Echinopsis.
-They may also be called Pincushion Cacti, a common name that is also applied to other genera.
+The generic name originates from the Greek word "pedion," meaning "plain," in reference to the Great Plains of the United States, where these plants are commonly found.
+The species are called Hedgehog Cacti, though that name is also applied to Echinocereus and Echinopsis.
+They may also be called Pincushion Cacti, a common name for other genera within the family.

-These cacti are often the prize of collectors who can grow them as they typically prove challenging in cultivation, often grafted.
+These cacti are often prized by collectors who can grow them, as they typically prove challenging in cultivation and are often grafted.
 They are small, globose with tubercles and small spines, usually solitary, up to 3.2 inches (8 cm) tall.
 The spines vary and may be dense or almost non-existent.
 Flowers arise from the top of the stem and may be pink, white, or yellow.
-Fruits are somewhat fleshy, drying with age and dehiscent.
+Fruits are somewhat fleshy, drying with age, and dehiscent.

 Growing Conditions and General Care

 Pediocactus are difficult to grow on their own roots.
 Therefore, they are cultivated only by skilled and experienced cactus growers.
-The growing medium needs to be porous to drain well and dry out completely.
-They do best in partial shade and need protection from the sun during the hottest part of the summer.
+The growing medium must be porous to drain well and dry out completely.
+They thrive in partial shade and require protection from the sun during the hottest part of the summer.

-These cacti do not like high temperature and humidity levels in greenhouses.
+These cacti do not like high temperatures and humidity levels in greenhouses.
 They like "wind" and should be placed in a well-ventilated position.
-Water them moderately from spring to fall and let the soil dry out between waterings.
+Water them moderately from spring to fall, allowing the soil to dry out between waterings.
 The rest of the year, keep them in dormancy.

 Pediocactus are very slow growers.
-For this reason, they are frequently grafted on strong, hardy cactus stocks like Opuntia and Echinocereus.
+For this reason, they are frequently grafted onto strong, hardy cactus stocks, such as Opuntia and Echinocereus.

-The flower buds stay dormant on the plant apex all winter.
-They will open in spring when the temperatures rise.
-To avoid any damage to flower buds, the grafted plants should not be let dry out completely.
-Light watering in winter is useful for keeping the flowers hydrated and healthy.
+The flower buds remain dormant on the plant's apex throughout the winter and will open in spring when temperatures rise.
+To avoid damaging flower buds, the grafted plants should not be allowed to dry out completely.
+Light watering in winter helps keep the flowers hydrated and healthy.

 Propagation